 With inflammatory bowel diseases like Crohn’s disease, treatments don’t just ease symptoms like diarrhea and stomach pain.
 They get to the root of the problem, targeting inflammation or the immune responses triggering it.

 While there is no known cure for Crohn’s disease, treatment can reduce its signs and symptoms and even bring long-term remission.
 Treatment typically involves either drug therapy or surgery.
 The goal of treatment is to reduce inflammation and the risk of complications.
 With drug therapy, there are two common approaches: “step-up,” in which the health provider prescribes milder drugs first, or “top-down,” which uses stronger drugs earlier in the treatment process.

-Additional treatments can include anti-diarrheal medications or fiber supplements to add bulk to the stool; iron supplements for those who have anemia due to chronic intestinal bleeding; and calcium and vitamin D supplements to combat the risk of osteoporosis, particularly in those who are taking steroids to treat Crohn’s.
+Other Crohn’s treatments can include anti-diarrheal medications or fiber supplements to add bulk to the stool; iron supplements for those who have anemia due to chronic intestinal bleeding; and calcium and vitamin D supplements to combat the risk of osteoporosis, particularly in those who are taking steroids to treat Crohn’s.
 Some patients can take over-the-counter pain relievers like acetaminophen for additional pain relief, but ibuprofen and naproxen should be avoided as they can worsen Crohn’s disease symptoms.

 For more information about Crohn’s disease treatment and more, visit the American Gastroenterological Association’s IBD patient resources.